nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## FAQ

-**Q**: What do I do if I accidentally deleted a student?
+**Q**: What do I do if I accidentally delete a student?
 <br>
-**A**: We regret to inform you that deletion is permanent.
+**A**: Unfortunately, the deletion is permanent.
 You will have to manually re-add the student.

 **Q**: What can be included in medical details?
 <br>